UPPS 04.04.18 - Drug Testing for Non-Faculty Employees

-All time and travel expense by an applicant to take and complete any required testing is considered the applicant’s own and is not paid or reimbursable.
+All time and travel expense by an applicant to take and complete any required testing are considered the applicants own and are not paid or reimbursable.

 Test results are confidential.
 Only Human Resources, the appropriate supervisory officials in the employee’s chain of command, the individual tested, and the designated substance abuse treatment professional approved by the university may receive the results of an employee’s drug test.

 As an employee benefit, the university provides access to an employee assistance program (EAP).
-This EAP, referred to as "Bobcat Balance," is available to employees and members of their household for confidential assistance with drug and alcohol concerns.
+This EAP, referred to as "Bobcat Balance," is available to benefits-eligible staff, graduate student employees, and members of their household for confidential assistance with drug and alcohol concerns.

 REVIEWERS OF THIS UPPS

 Position Date Assistant Vice President for Human Resources March 1 E5Y Chief Diversity Officer and Director of Equity and Inclusion March 1 E5Y Associate Vice President for Student Affairs and Dean of Students March 1 E5Y Chair, Staff Council March 1 E5Y

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.